wireapp/wire-server/docs/src/how-to/associate/deeplink.rst

 - Android

 .. note::
-   Wire deeplinks can be used to redirect a non-web Wire app (desktop, mobile) to a specific backend URL.
+   Wire deeplinks can be used to redirect a mobile (Android, iOs) Wire app to a specific backend URL.
 Deeplinks have no further ability implemented at this stage.

 Connecting to a custom backend utilizing a Deep Link
 ----------------------------------------------------